Universal Freezing Transitions of Dipole-Conserving Chains: Asymptotic formulas for the size of symmetry sectors

-We finally show that it is possible to derive an exact asymptotic formula for $D_{N,X}^{(2)}$ based on the knowledge of $D_{N,X}^{(\infty)}$.
-A known generalization of the binomial theorem, see e.g. \cite{TAKACS1986123}, gives
+We now show that it is possible to derive an exact asymptotic formula for $D_{N,X}^{(2)}$ based on the knowledge of $D_{N,X}^{(\infty)}$.
+A known generalisation of the binomial theorem, see e.g. \cite{TAKACS1986123}, gives

-Comparing \cref{eq:genbintheorem} with \cref{eq:expansionforDNX} we realize that
+Comparing \eqref{eq:genbintheorem} with \eqref{eq:expansionforDNX} we realize that

 where $\widetilde{L}=L-N$, $\widetilde{X}=X-N(N+1)/2$ and $N,X$ belong to the domain allowed by $d=2$.
 Similarly to the definitions of $\nu$ and $\nu_{x_0}$ we can define $\tilde{\nu}=N/\widetilde{L}$ and $\tilde{\nu}_{x_0} = \widetilde{X}/(N \widetilde{L})-1/2$.
 In the range $0<\nu<1$ of interest we have